On the Bias of Next-Token Predictors Toward Systematically Inefficient Reasoning: A Shortest-Path Case Study

 Furthermore, we can inject reasoning \emph{redundancy}, by artificially increasing the length of the trace via repetition of full reasoning steps.
-To study the importance of preserving the CoT structure, we consider two variants: a \emph{randomized} version, where completed reasoning steps can be disregarded with a given probability, requiring (possibly multiple) additional explorations later in the trace; a \emph{systematic} version, where each reasoning step is immediately repeated (possibly multiple times) and then never revisited.
+To study the importance of preserving the CoT structure, we consider two variants: a \emph{deterministic} version, where each reasoning step is immediately repeated and then never revisited and a \emph{randomized} version, where completed reasoning steps are re-appended to the exploration queue with probability 1/2.

-\paragraph{Types of reasoning traces.} To simplify the interpretation of the results, we will consider a few prototypical settings for the reasoning trace generator: \begin{itemize} \item $\eta=+5$: at this temperature, the reasoning trace corresponds to a bottom-up DP trace, systematically exploring the graph in a layer-by-layer order. \item $\eta=0$: the reasoning trace chooses the next path to be explored uniformly at random among the available options, irrespective of the path length, and might include some backtracking. \item $\eta=-5$: the reasoning trace systematically prioritizes a depth-first approach, requiring substantial backtracking. \item $\eta=+5$ efficiency, randomized redundancy (RR): in this setting, each reasoning step is ignored (and later repeated) with probability $1/2$. \item $\eta=+5$ efficiency, deterministic redundancy (DR): in this setting, each reasoning step is systematically repeated twice, consecutively. \end{itemize} Note that, given the exponential law employed to sample the layer order, the temperature values $\eta=\pm5$ are large enough to fully order the exploration protocol (effectively behaving as $\eta=\pm\infty$, but avoiding numerical instabilities).
+\paragraph{Types of reasoning traces.} To simplify the interpretation of the results, we will consider a few prototypical settings for the reasoning trace generator: \begin{itemize} \item $\eta=+5$ (DP): at this temperature, the reasoning trace corresponds to a bottom-up DP trace, systematically exploring the graph in a layer-by-layer order. \item $\eta=0$: the reasoning trace chooses the next path to be explored uniformly at random among the available options, irrespective of the path length, and might include some backtracking. \item $\eta=-5$ (DFS): the reasoning trace systematically prioritizes a depth-first approach, requiring substantial backtracking. \item $\eta=+5$ (DR): each reasoning steps is deterministically repeated twice in a row. \item $\eta=+5$ (RR): each reasoning step, after completion, is re-added to the exploration queue with probability $1/2$.
+Note that this implies that, in expectation, each reasoning path is repeated twice.

+\end{itemize} Note that, given the exponential law employed to sample the layer order, the efficiency values $\eta=\pm5$ are large enough to fully order the exploration protocol (effectively behaving as $\eta=\pm\infty$, but avoiding numerical instabilities).